What We Do

 Over the years Clean Water for Haiti has helped thousands of Haitian families get access to clean water in their homes through the use of Biosand water filters.
-Since the mission started work we have installed over 14,000 filters – that’s over 140, 000 people in Haiti with a means to treat water.
+Since the mission started work we have installed over 17,000 filters – that’s over 170, 000 people in Haiti with a means to treat water in their homes.
+That’s over 1.5% of Haiti’s entire population.

 At our mission base in Pierre Payen, Haiti, we built the filters then our staff take them out and install them for families that have purchased them through our subsidized filter program.
 Each filter costs us about $50 US to produce, deliver and install.
 Each family pays about $5 US for their filter.
 This helps them invest some value in the filter, and it’s a price that even the poorest families can pay.
 The money collected from recipients goes right back into the filter program so we can keep doing what we do.